-I’m having far too much fun with this project, which is very much a personal passion project rather than being anything for wide consumption.
+I’m having far too much fun with this site, which is very much a personal passion project rather than being anything for wide consumption.
 (Well, Artangled has all of 4 Twitter followers at time of writing…)

 It’s well worth the £8 or so a year the domain costs from Namecheap.
 Though I do wish artangle.com had been available.

 I wrote a bit more about my obsessive visual art hobby in this post.
 And I’m still updating the site itself a few times a month.

 This was the first digital product I built from the ground up, from initial idea to final release.

 At it’s heart, it’s an annual ranking of the world’s best marketing campaigns and companies.
 Results are based on who won in strategy and effectiveness awards over the previous calendar year: which is handy, as WARC is the world’s biggest publisher of marketing strategy and effectiveness case study.

 This meant that we could design and build a solid ranking algorithm that took into account a range of regional weightings, and allowed us to rank each awards win ‘by reputation’.
 (The full methodology’s here.)

 The WARC 100 is therefore a lot more credible than some of the industry’s other rankings, which are based more on personal preference than objective data.
 The industry agrees, too, and each year’s results release gets global media coverage.

 Now rebranded as WARC Rankings, it’s become a real industry reference: we really knew we’d arrived when I found out from a former colleague who’d moved on to a WPP agency that the world’s biggest marketing company was using its WARC 100 performance as a KPI in its financial results deck.